Authentication

 In order to obtain API credentials, you’ll need to:

-2. Send a self-signed x509 certificate containing the public key to Aalyria.
+2. Send a self-signed x509 certificate containing the public key to your Aalyria’s contact.

-3. Receive the USER_ID and a KEY_ID that from now on will be associated with your Private-Public Keypair
+3. Receive the USER_ID and a KEY_ID and a DOMAIN that from now on will be associated with your Private-Public Keypair.

 Creating Private-Public Keypairs